-The Partnership generated a profit of £ 7,000k in the period (2022: £4,113k) and at the balance sheet dates holds net assets of £118,047k (2022: £111,047k).
+The Partnership generated a profit of £10,673k in the period (2023: £7,000k) and at the balance sheet dates holds net assets of £128,803k (2023: £118,047k).

-The Partnership is reliant on the support of Co-operative Group Limited ("the Group") in order to meet its day to day working capital requirements because the Group operates a central treasury function.
-The Partnership meets these requirements through cash generated from its operations and participation in facility arrangements provided by external lenders to the Group and certain of its subsidiaries, including the Partnership ("the Group facilities").
+The Partnership is reliant on the support of Co-operative Group Limited ("the Group") in order to meet its day to day working capital requirements because the Group operates a joint account arrangement for its subsidiaries managed by the Group's central treasury function.
+In addition, the Partnership participates in facility arrangements provided by external lenders to the Group and certain of its subsidiaries ("the Group facilities").
+The Partnership has an inter-company receivable of £120m as at 4 January 2025 due from its ultimate parent undertaking (The Co-operative Group Limited).

 A letter of support has been obtained from the Group as evidence of its intention to give continued financial support.
-The Group has confirmed that it has the ability to provide such financial support and has committed to providing such support until at least 31 December 2025.
-The Partnership has an inter-company receivable of £112k as at 6 January 2024.
+The Group has confirmed that it has the ability to provide such financial support and has committed to providing such support until at least 31 December 2026.